archesproject/arches-docs/docs/developing/extending/customise-html-email-templates.rst

 These templates are located in the following directory:
 `<project name>/templates/emails/`

+They overwrite the out-of-the-box templates found in the arches install directory.
+If you do not wish the arches install directory versions to be overwritten then remove these templates from the project directory.

 They consist of static text and variables.
 The variables are used to render the email with the appropriate context items.
 The variables are enclosed in double curly braces, e.g. {{ variable_name }}.